hharryyf/gdl2qbf/README.md

 ## Results

 We run the experiments on several families, with an iterative deepening approach.
 Each instance has a time limit of 1500s.
-If the solver can solve the instance with the maximum possible winning depth d, max-depth is equal to d.
+If some solvers can solve the instance with the maximum possible winning depth d (we know the value of d for all of these games), max-depth is equal to d.
 Otherwise, max-depth is equal to the maximum depth d' in ***italic*** such that there exists at least one solver configuration can solve the instance and print UNSAT.
 We record the time in the corresponding column, * means timeout.
 The solvers we use include Caqe (C), and DepQBF (D), the preprocessor is either bloqqer (B) or a combination of bloqqer and qratpre++ (BQ).

 **Break-Through-1-row**